Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Statement
 =========

-One or more attributes to be proven or revealed by a wallet owner to a dApp or service.
+A list presented to a wallet by a dApp or service whose items are either attributes to reveal, or properties of attributes to prove.

 .. _glossary-testnet: